univention/univention-corporate-server/doc/manual/central-management-umc/portal.rst

-In addition, you can create portal announcements (UDM object type ``portals/announcement``) and use them to announce, for example, maintenance windows or services outages.
+In addition, you can create portal announcements (UDM object type ``portals/announcement``) and use them to announce, for example, maintenance windows or service outages.
 They can have a severity level, such as *information* or *warning*, a start and end date and a visibility limitation to a specific group of users.
 A portal announcement shows up at the top of each portal on all portals.